 Sit down with your family and make a list of different acts of kindness your family can do together.

-Besides these activities, here are a few more my family enjoys doing, each year:
+Here are a few Bless-It-Forward activities my family enjoys doing, each year:

 3. Donate toys for our local community toy drives.